vansh-121/Locksy/README.md

 3. **Secure Overlay**: Tab will be covered with password-protected overlay
 4. **Unlock Only**: Enter correct password on the locked tab to unlock

+#### ⚠️ Tabs That Cannot Be Locked
+For security and technical reasons, the following types of tabs **cannot be locked**:
+- 🚫 **Browser Settings Pages**: `chrome://`, `edge://`, `about:` pages
+- 🚫 **Extension Pages**: Chrome Web Store, extension management pages
+- 🚫 **New Tab Pages**: Empty tabs or browser new tab pages
+- 🚫 **System Pages**: Browser internal pages and configurations

+**Why?** Browsers restrict extensions from modifying these pages for security.
+When you try to lock these tabs, you'll now see a clear message explaining why it cannot be locked.

+✅ **Lockable Tabs**: All regular websites (http://, https://) including news sites, social media, banking, email, etc.

 ### 🛡️ Security Features
 - **No Bypass Methods**: Only correct password unlocks tabs
 - **Current Password Verification**: Password changes require current password